abemscac/pies-doc/docs/react/use-state-in-depth.md

 It actually makes sense if we think about it.
 In the above example, we don't want users to see flickers when `count` is being updated from `0` all the way to `5`.
 Since we know that the last value being passed to `setCount()` is 5, we can simply skip over all previous values and directly set `count` to `5`.
 The same approach can be applied to `name` as well.

-To improve the user experience and performance of the component, we can update both `name` and `count` at the same time rather than updating them individually.
-This will minimize the number of times the component has to re-render, avoiding a flicker that users might notice.
+Additionally, after all update requests have been processed, React knows that the states to be updated are `name` and `count`.
+To minimize the number of re-renders and avoid any flicker that users might notice, React updates them both at the same time instead of individually.

 The following video illustrates how states are updated in the example above.
 While the implementation may not be the same as React, it should give you a general understanding of how the render cycle works within a component.